kirstenopstad/parks/README.md

 ## Objectives
 ### Goals
 1. Meet MVP
-2. [Stretch] Add front end MVC app to consume API
+2. [Stretch #1] Add front end MVC app to consume API
-3. [Stretch] Add additional endpoint
+3. [Stretch #2] Add additional endpoint

 ### MVP (Minimum Viable Product)
-* Application includes CRUD functionality and successfully returns responses to API calls.
+* ✅ Application includes CRUD functionality and successfully returns responses to API calls.
 * README thoroughly describes all endpoints along with parameters that can be used.
 * Application includes a best effort at implementing at least one of the further exploration objectives: authentication, __versioning__, pagination, or CORS.
 * README includes specific documentation on further exploration: what it is and how to use it.